Hands-Free Property Investment: The Secrets of Lazy Investors

-Today we present a condensed guide to property investing for people who want to approach it in a hands off manner; people who don’t want to invest too much time and effort in building a property portfolio but who are willing to make use of the resources, contacts and the wealth of information available to them.
+Today we present a condensed guide to property investing for people who want to approach it in a hands-off manner; people who don't want to invest too much time and effort in building a property portfolio but who are willing to make use of the resources, contacts and the wealth of information available to them.

 Historically, investing in property has been a very time-intensive thing to do.
-It has involved drawing up extensive lists of investment opportunities, meeting with estate agents, mortgage brokers; actually going out and viewing properties on the market.
-More importantly, it requires knowledge and the time it takes to learn, in detail, which investment strategies will work for which properties, in which areas, for which specific tenant types.
+It has involved drawing up extensive lists of investment opportunities, meeting with estate agents, and mortgage brokers; actually going out and viewing properties on the market.
+More importantly, it requires knowledge and the time it takes to learn, in detail, which investment strategies will work for which properties, in which areas, and for which specific tenant types.

 But, things have got a lot easier, not least of all because the internet has made access to information and education a lot easier, property deals are now easier to find and networking with other professionals has been made much simpler by virtue of social media.

-Whilst is true that some traditional ways of investing in property have become less lucrative (for instance, investing in buy to let has become more complicated, recently), in 2017 there are more ways of investing in property than ever before.
+Whilst is true that some traditional ways of investing in property have become less lucrative (for instance, investing in buy-to-let has become more complicated, recently), in 2017 there are more ways of investing in property than ever before.

-Ready To Go Property Deals
+Ready-to-Go Property Deals

 The first thing the lazy investor should consider is buying ready-to-go property deals.
 A lot of the effort required when you are investing in property is spent finding properties, finding your tenants and finding management teams.